Filipe-Leite/EMBARCA_SOUTHERN_CITIES/README.md

   sudo docker-compose build

-## If your machine doesn't have Docker installed
+## If your machine doesn't have Docker installed you can follow the steps below (you will need to install postgres and set it up):

+  sudo -u postgres psql
+  psql
+  CREATE ROLE filipe WITH LOGIN SUPERUSER PASSWORD '1234';
+  rails db:create db:migrate db:seed

 ## In your browser's url field write the url below and type enter: